-Leinster GAA is the Provincial Council of the Gaelic Athletic Association (GAA) sports of hurling, Gaelic football, camogie, rounders and handball in the province of Leinster.
+Leinster GAA is a Provincial Council of the Gaelic Athletic Association (GAA) sports of hurling, Gaelic football, rounders and handball in the province of Leinster.

-The post holder is responsible for the implementation of a project or set of projects as outlined in GAA Games Development Policy.
-The post holder will work as part of a team, in conjunction with other full time and voluntary personnel, to deliver set goals and objectives for all GAA sports.
+The post holder will be responsible for the implementation of specific GAA Games Development Policy within the designated county.
+The post holder will work as part of a team, in conjunction with other full time and voluntary personnel, to deliver the goals and objectives of the County Games Development Plan.